 6. Edit But Not Too Much.

 There are times when you’ll receive reviews and testimonials from clients with spelling and grammar errors, funky punctuation, the wrong words, and all sorts of extra background content that isn’t relevant.
 It is more than okay to edit a testimonial to fix glaring typos, grammatical errors, and replace a wrong word with a right word so your client can feel smart and proud of their feature.
 It’s also okay to edit a testimonial for length as long as the edits don’t change the meaning or context of the testimonial.

 If editing testimonials or reviews, be careful not to edit them too much — they need to remain in the voice of the client or customer, using their words, their writing style, and their voice.

-If a client takes time to provide a testimonial or a customer puts in effort to write a review be sure to use it!
+If a client takes time to provide a testimonial or a customer puts in the effort to write a review, be sure to use it!
 Add it to a reviews page on your website, sprinkle them throughout your sales pages, and use them in your marketing materials.

 Grow A Profitable Business With Testimonials And Reviews